FOSSEE/st-scripts/basicdatatype.rst

 gives the value False.

 Lets now discuss sequence data structures in python.
-Sequence datatypes are those in which elements are kept in a sequential order.All the elements accessed using index.
+Sequence datatypes are those in which elements are kept in a sequential order.
+All the elements accessed using index.

 {{{ slide to for memory aid }}}

 The sequence datatypes in python are ::

  * list
  * string
  * tuple

 The list type is a container that holds a number of other objects, in the given order.

 We create our first list by typing ::

   In[]: num = [1, 2, 3, 4]

+.. #[Nishanth]: Show the value of the variable
 Items enclosed in square brackets separated by comma constitutes a list.

 Lists can store data of any type in them.

 We can have a list something like ::

  In[]: var = [1, 1.2, [1,2]]

-print var
+.. #[Nishanth]: Show the value of the variable print var

 Now we will have a look at strings